 - Gossamer Gear Thinlight 1/8 – This has multiple uses and is about one ounce (See Review).

-- Sea to Summit Aeros Premium Pillow – My new favorite piece of gear I never knew I needed!
+- Sea to Summit Aeros Premium Pillow – My new favorite gear I never knew I needed!

-- Feathered Friends EOS Jacket – the warmest Down hoody I’ve used so far.
+- Feathered Friends EOS Jacket – the warmest Down hoody I’ve used.

-- Versalite Rain Jacket – Great lightweight jacket that kept me dry.
+- Versalite Rain Jacket – Great lightweight jacket kept me dry.

 - Smartwool Socks (2) – My favorite micro ultralight socks, especially for warm and desert hiking